DecisionsDev/odm-ondocker/standalone/dockerhub/full-description.md

 	This decision model service computes shipping prices based on data that includes distance, size, weight, and pick-up and drop-off points.

 	You can explore the decision artifacts, tests and simulations of these projects in the Business console.

+	- Loan-Server Web Application

+	This sample application uses rules from the Loan Validation Service to process loans.

+	You can use the application to test the Loan Validation Service with parameters entered by you.

 -	**Tutorials**: